wavesoft/jbb/README.md

 Javascript Binary Bundle is a binary bundle format for packaging data structures and resources for the web.
 It is optimised in balance between size and performance, preferring performance when in doubt.

-__WARNING:__ This format is **Architecture-Dependant**!
+__WARNING:__ This format is Architecture-Dependant!
 If you are compiling a binary bundle in little-endian machine it will *only* work on little-endian machines. _(Theoretically it's possible to use `DataView` for abstracting this, but it slows down the loading time)._

 ## Getting Started